 The Vivomove Style is an excellent choice for someone searching for an everyday wristwatch with good fitness monitoring capabilities but with exceptional… well, style.
 Overall, its display quality and absence of GPS are its worst aspects.
 However, it is Garmin’s more urban product in their broad lineup.

-The new Garmin Venu 2 (and square version, the Sq) is among the greatest sports watches on the market, combining serious fitness capabilities with an amazing variety of smartwatch functions for daily use.
+The Garmin Venu 2 (and square version, the Sq) is among the greatest sports watches on the market, combining serious fitness capabilities with an amazing variety of smartwatch functions for daily use.
 It’s a touchscreen watch and has a lot of features that are most suitable for amateur and professional athletes alike.
 The new Venu 2 Plus also adds the ability to make and receive calls which is a great smart feature to have.

 Although its design isn’t revolutionary and is quite identical to the earlier Garmin Venu, it’s suited for both workouts and everyday use, which is a difficult balance to find.
 Its brilliant, high-resolution AMOLED display is the true star, enabling you to view a massive amount of data at once and displaying a plethora of information on your training progress and general health directly on your wrist.
 The Venu 2 is one of the greatest Garmin watches to date, having been thoughtfully planned and implemented.

-Garmin’s Forerunner series also caters to a specialised segment of fitness, notably those focusing on running and triathlon (obviously).
-Apart from the typical feature set (contactless payments, onboard music and GPS, etc.).
+Garmin’s Forerunner series also caters to a specialized segment of fitness, notably those focusing on running and triathlon (obviously).
+Apart from the typical feature set (contactless payments, onboard music, and GPS, etc.).

 6. Garmin Forerunner 645 Music